PhotoVoice Training with Legebitra in Slovenia

 -

-How can it be used as a method to create social change and speak to power?
+How can it be used as a method to create social change and to speak to power?

 -

-How can PhotoVoice be used by LGBTQI+ communities?
+How can PhotoVoice be used by LGBTQ+ communities?

-These questions formed the basis of a project to explore the lived experiences of LGBTQI+ people in Ljubljana, Slovenia.
-Working in partnership with the University of Sunderland, ReportOUT and Legebitra in Slovenia, both Drew Dalton and Abbie Riley delivered PhotoVoice training courses to staff, volunteers, and service users of Legebitra.
+These questions formed the basis of a project to explore the lived experiences of LGBTQ+ people in Ljubljana, Slovenia.
+Working in partnership with ReportOUT and Legebitra in Slovenia, I delivered PhotoVoice 'train the trainer' sessions to staff and volunteers.

 What is Photovoice?